dedalus94/azure-database-migration224/README.md

     `` CREATE CREDENTIAL [YourCredentialName]
       WITH IDENTITY = '[Your Azure Storage Account Name]', SECRET = 'Access Key';``
-    * created an automated maintenance plan to automate backups on a weekly schedule
+    * created an automated maintenance plan to automate backups on a weekly schedule.
+      The credential and the maintenance plan are visible in the object explorer:
       ![image](https://github.com/dedalus94/azure-database-migration224/assets/49538048/fb81dbab-9a1f-48b1-9389-aacd97dff733)